kannanjayachandran/Vim-Config/Readme.md

 # Vim

-## This is a collection of my vim configuration files and plugins
+## This repository contains my vim configuration, how to install it and some useful tips

 ### Installing Plugins